 What does it show?
 RGI (also called RevPAR index) compares your RevPAR to that of your competitors and is obtained by dividing your hotel’s RevPAR by that of a market or another hotel.

 Why use it?
 As we said, RevPAR is one traditional metric used to measure performance, blending occupancy and rates.
-So, RGI can show if you’re getting a fair share of the market in relation to your competitors.
+So, RGI can show whether you’re getting a fair share of the market compared to your competitors.

 CSAT, NPS, CES: customer-related metrics to support marketing

-The next group of metrics we’ll briefly discuss are not specific to hotels but are still important to monitor since understanding customers and their experience is essential for any service-focused business.
+The next group of metrics we’ll briefly discuss is not specific to hotels but still important to monitor since understanding customers and their experience is essential for any service-focused business.

 Customer satisfaction metrics